Birch-san/kanji-thing/README.md

 # Running
 Invoke `node index.js` in my directory

+Or install [Visual Studio Code](https://code.visualstudio.com/), view index.js and press F5.
+This will run with a debugger attached, you can stop on breakpoints and ask questions, etc.
+If you run with Visual Studio Code, check `Terminal.app` to see if your program's output is being directed there.

 # Output
 Produces a array of objects, with their Henshall index and kanji.